alexandrugrigore/alexandrugrigore.github.io/index.md

     filter and know when a price changes. ([http://darzar.com](http://darzar.com/))
     - **Roles:** design, development, integrator
     - **Roles description:** I was a front-end and back-end developer at Darzar.
 I developed in every area of the project,
-    from the website UI, to the database management and the algorithms that are not directly correlated to the website.
+    from the website UI, to the database management and the algorithms that are not directly related to the website.
     - **Achievements:** I have reduced the site's bounce rate by 50-60%.

 ## Skills

-- **Roles**
-    - Back-end Developer

 - **Project Types and/or Industry**
+    - BigData
     - Telecom
-    - BigData
     - Scraping, Crawling

 - **Development Style**